Glasgow Wine Edinburgh Menu

 In 1971, the first west of Scotland meeting was held in Glasgow.

-The original objectives of the Institute emphasised the desire to provide an educational function:
+The original aims of the Institute emphasised the desire to provide an educational function:

 • To provide facilities enabling members to extend their knowledge and appreciation of alcoholic beverages with the ultimate object being qualification as a Master of Wine.